1. Alex and Friends Home page

 Until then, we can make a lovely pumpkin-themed craft!

-• One white paper plate
+• A white paper plate

 • Orange paint

-• A brush or a sponge
+• Paintbrush or sponge

 • Glue